RubyDoma/Devops-Course-Starter/README.md

 ## RUNNING APP LOCALLY IN A CONTAINER

-Use the following command to spin up the three containers: dev, test and prod):
+Use the following command to spin up the three containers: dev, test and prod:

 $ docker-compose up

-Use one of the folliwing commands to spin up one container at a time:
+Use one of the folliwing commands to spin up one container one at a time:

 $ docker-compose up webapp-prod
 $ docker-compose up webapp-dev